How to Plant, Grow, and Care for Dame’s Rocket

 Other than being a bit on the invasive side, dame’s rocket is surprisingly easy to care for.
 Let’s go over the best conditions to guarantee success!

-Light & Temperature
+Light

 Full sun is perfect for these plants if you’re in cooler climates, but those in warmer ones may want to provide partial afternoon shade to protect their plant.
-It grows well in zones 3-9.
-Much of north America falls into the dame’s rocket growing range!
+Whenever possible, aim for a minimum of six hours of sun.
+If it’s not scorching hot, longer is preferred.

-Water & Humidity
+Water

 Consistent watering of about an inch per week during non-rainy weather is the best way to maintain your dame’s rocket.
 Be sure that excess moisture freely drains away, as soggy soil can lead to root rot.

 While it’s tolerant of extra humidity indoors, most outdoor plants don’t need it as long as they’re consistently watered.
 Adding mulch around your plants also will help keep the humidity up.
-Indoors, provide a pebble tray with water underneath your pots to combat the typical dry conditions found in a central air environment.
+Indoors, provide a pebble tray with water underneath your pots to combat the typically dry conditions found in a central air environment.

 Soil